As every project is different, I don’t have a price list as such but there is a pricing structure based upon what is required.

 You will be always be given a fair price based on an understanding of what is involved, so communication is essential.
-You tell me what you want and what you need it for and I’ll tell you what it will cost.
+You tell me what you want and what you need it for and when and I’ll tell you what it will cost.

 That’s only fair.